Test (wrestler): The Invasion and Un-Americans (2001–2002)

 As part of the 2002 WWF draft lottery, Test was drafted to the SmackDown! brand.
-He competed in the King of the Ring tournament, but lost to eventual winner Brock Lesnar in the semi-finals at the titular event on June 23.
+Test competed in the King of the Ring tournament, but lost to eventual winner Brock Lesnar in the semi-finals at the titular event on June 23.
 On the July 4 episode of SmackDown!, Test, Christian and Lance Storm formed The Un-Americans.
 On the July 29 episode of Raw, The Un-Americans left SmackDown! and joined the Raw brand, where they attacked The Undertaker.
 At SummerSlam on August 25, Test lost to The Undertaker.
 After losing to the team of Kane, Goldust, Booker T and Bubba Ray Dudley at Unforgiven on September 22, The Un-Americans split in brawling fashion and disbanded on the September 30 episode of Raw.